Pollak-Projects/lp/documentation/readme.md

 Documenting software is key to an open-source project like this.
 Each class, method and implementation will and have to be documented.

 Documentation will be approached in a similar fashion as development; it will be vertically segmented instead of horizontally.
-Each feature or part of the project will be documented at the same time rather than split into the database-backend-frontend model, eg: the `classroom` feature's database-backend-frontend will be thought out in the same timeframe.
+Each feature or part of the project will be documented at the same time rather than split into the database-backend-frontend model, eg: the `classroom` feature's database-backend-frontend will be thought out in the same time frame.

 ## Server